deckhouse/sds-node-configurator/docs/FAQ.md

 If necessary, the command can be added to the `cloud-init` script for automatic execution when creating virtual machines.

-## Labels added by controller to BlockDevice resources
+## What labels are added by the controller to BlockDevice resources?

 - `status.blockdevice.storage.deckhouse.io/type`: LVM type.
 - `status.blockdevice.storage.deckhouse.io/fstype`: Filesystem type.